fastapi-mvc/fastapi-mvc/README.md

 ## Projects created with fastapi-mvc

 If you have created a project with fastapi-mvc, feel free to open PR and add yourself to the list.
 Share your story and project.
-My success is your success :)
+Your success is my success :)

 Projects:
 * [fastapi-mvc-example](https://github.com/rszamszur/fastapi-mvc-example) - Default generated project by `fastapi-mvc new ...`